Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 17.29.04 UTC
+- WIB: Minggu, 3 November 2024 18.20.16 UTC
-- WITA: Minggu, 3 November 2024 18.29.04 UTC
+- WITA: Minggu, 3 November 2024 19.20.16 UTC
-- WIT: Minggu, 3 November 2024 19.29.04 UTC
+- WIT: Minggu, 3 November 2024 20.20.16 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: nature
+Kategori: success